Chess Opening Theory/1. e4/1...e5/2. f4/2...exf4/3. Nf3/3...g5/4. h4/4...g4

 White's knight is attacked.
 Although there are some King's Gambit positions where White can ignore this attack and carry on developing, this isn't one of them.

-• 5.
-Ne5 is the Kieseritzky Gambit, which can be considered the main line of the whole King's Gambit.
-White targets f7 and g4, in the hope of recovering her lost pawn and leaving Black with weak pawns on f4, f7 and h7.
-But while that knight is going on a tour of the board, Black is catching up on development with moves like ...d6 and ...Nf6, and even if Black does end up with doubled isolated f-pawns, the one on f4 is going nowhere and remains a thorn in White's side.
+- 5. Ne5 is the Kieseritzky Gambit, which can be considered the main line of the whole King's Gambit.
+White targets f7 and g4, in the hope of recovering the sacrificed pawn and leaving Black with weak pawns on f4, f7 and h7.
+However, as White is repeatedly moving the knight, Black can catch up on development with moves like ...d6 and ...Nf6.
+Even if Black does end up with doubled isolated f-pawns, the one on f4 will remain a thorn in White's side.

 Theory table